ChristopherLandaverde/christopherlandaverde.github.io/_posts/2025-03-10-gtm_strategy.md

 By leveraging this **creator-backed** and community-oriented GTM strategy, the app can effectively penetrate the market, quickly achieve meaningful growth, and scale practically—even when starting from scratch and bootstrapping resources.

-This format will display clearly and beautifully in Obsidian.
-Let me know if you'd like further adjustments!